310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% endbubble %}
 {% bubble Madara %}
-Oh, but don’t get me wrong — I’m not taking you lightly at all.
-In fact, I’ve completely changed my opinion of you; I think very highly of you now.
+Oh, but don’t get me wrong—I’m not taking you lightly at all.
+In fact, I’ve compleeetely changed my opinion of you; I think very highly of you now.

-… You were the only one.
+…You were the only one.

 {% endbubble %}
 {% bubble Chiaki pastserious %}